 The methods used by water treatment plants ensure that tap water coming into the home is safe to drink.
 However, it can be better through use of water purification and filtration systems.

 Despite being purified and treated at water treatment plants, tap water does sometimes contain harmful protozoa, single cell creatures, that are resistant to chlorine and cause gastrointestinal problems.

-Using Utah County Home Water Filtration at home provides the homeowner with cheap, clean water, so the homeowner doesn’t have to purchase bottled water for drinking purposes.
+Using Utah County Home Water Purification and Filtration Systems at home provides the homeowner with cheap, clean water, so the homeowner doesn’t have to purchase bottled water for drinking purposes.
 It’s also better for the environment as it reduces the amount of plastic to either be recycled or that is tossed into a landfill.